 ROOTS OF THE CITY: A CONCERT OF MUSIC

-Up to 400 Hull residents young and old will come together in a showcase of musical creativity.
+Over 300 Hull residents young and old will come together in a showcase of musical creativity.

 UK’s top composers spent months in Hull working with local musicians and residents to create new sounds and songs of the city.

-On Saturday 24 June up to 400 local Hull residents from age 7 to 96 will gather together to perform a showcase of music they have written and developed with some of the UK’s top composers and musicians.
+On Saturday 24 June over 300 local Hull residents from age 7 to 96? will gather together to perform a showcase of music they have written and developed with some of the UK’s top composers and musicians.

 Eliza Carthy, Brian Irvine, Errollyn Wallen, Sam Lee and Jason Singh have collaborated with a wide range of local musicians to bring music to the heart of the community in Hull as part of the PRS Foundation’s New Music Biennial, a festival of new music which will premiere many new works from 20 composers between 30 June and 2 July.

 These music residencies in the city have offered those involved creative workshops exploring storytelling, songwriting, beatboxing, instrumental and experimental music across many genres.
-Now the 15 minutes of music created by each composer and their residents will woven together into a large-scale finale by James Redwood and presented at Hull’s City Halls on 24 June at 2.45pm, and then as part of the New Music Biennial weekend in a ‘super group’ moment with Sam, Eliza, Brian, Errollyn and Jason.
+Now 15 minutes of the music created by each composer and their residents will be woven together into a large-scale finale by James Redwood and presented at Hull’s City Hall on 24 June at 3.00pm, with Sam, Eliza, Brian and Errollyn and then as part of the New Music Biennial weekend in a ‘super group’ moment.

-The Big Elastic Band will make its debut starring 10 players from Pickering and Ferens Homes alongside children of Mersey Primary School to share music created with Brian Irvine.
+The Big Elastic Band will make its debut starring 10 residents from Pickering and Ferens Homes alongside children of Mersey Primary School to share music created with Brian Irvine.

-The young people of Wyke College will support the Freedom Chorus with their catchy cup percussion rhythms underpinning a new song for Hull by Eliza Carthy, Hull Is.
+Talented young musicians from Wyke College will join a band to support the Freedom Chorus, performing a new song for Hull, by Eliza Carthy – Hull Is Freetown incorporating a catchy cup percussion rhythm .

-Children from Buckingham Primary School, Trinity House and Hull 2017 volunteers will perform new songs for Hull as part of Hullucinations, a preview of Sam Lee’s new work for the New Music Biennial the following weekend.
+Children from Buckingham Primary School, Trinity Academy and Hull 2017 volunteers will perform new songs for Hull collaboratively written as part of Sam Lee’s residency.

-Members of the Freedom Chorus and local children will perform extracts of Ebb and Flow live, recreating the sound of the sea among other sounds of Hull through vocal sculpting techniques created with Jason Singh.
+Members of the Freedom Chorus and local children??? will perform extracts of Ebb and Flow live, creating a vocal soundscape inspired by the sounds of Hull through vocal sculpting techniques created with Jason Singh.

-A Modern Spiritual created by Errollyn Wallen with refugees and asylum seekers and children from Thoresby Primary School will be performed with a group of 50 Hull residents.
+A Modern Spiritual created by Errollyn Wallen with refugees and asylum seekers and children from Thoresby Primary School will be performed (sorry I don’t know what this group of 50 refers to).

-It is hoped that this project over several months will leave a legacy of workshop structures and practical tools as well as an exchange of practice which PRS Foundation hopes will continue to benefit the local musicians and communities engaged in this project.
+The residency project continues until March 2018.
+It is hoped that this project will leave a legacy of workshop structures and practical tools as well as an exchange of practice which PRS Foundation hopes will continue to benefit the local musicians and communities engaged in this project.

 ROOTS OF THE CITY: A CONCERT OF MUSIC